 - motivate selection of deposition techniques for various applications.

-Deposition by various PVD techniques such as evaporation, sputtering, ion-plating as well as chemical coating methods (CVD and ALD).
+Surface coatings is an important area in the manufacturing industry, where the properties of a material can be improved if the surface is modified.
+The course teaches thin film deposition by various PVD techniques such as evaporation, sputtering, ion-plating as well as chemical coating methods (CVD and ALD).
 Plasma technologies for thin films.
 Fundamental physical and chemical processes.
 Effect of the substrate on the film growth and techniques for surface modification.
 Models for nucleation and film growth.
 Morphology and texture and their impact on material properties.
 Applications of thin film materials and deposition technologies.

-Lectures, seminars and demonstrations.
+Lectures, seminars and laboratory demonstrations.

 Written examination (4 credits).
 Laboratory demonstrations (1 credit).